Bayakoa Stakes (Los Alamitos): History

 In 1990 the distance of the event was decreased to 1 1/16 miles.

 The race was renamed the Bayakoa Handicap in 1994 in honor of U.S. Racing Hall of Fame inductee, Bayakoa.

 On 7 December 1997, Sharp Cat won the Bayakoa Stakes in the first walkover in the history of Hollywood Park Racetrack.

 In 2006 the event was run on a new synthetic Cushion Track which was installed at Hollywood Park.

 With the closure of Hollywood Park Racetrack in 2013 the event was moved Los Alamitos Race Course and was run with stakes allowance conditions as the Bayakoa Stakes.

 The event was not held in 1987, 2015 and in 2018.

-The event was held at Del Mar Racetrack in 2016 with handicap conditions.
+The event was held at Del Mar Racetrack in 2016 with handicap conditions and in 2024 as a stakes event on the undercard of the Breeders' Cup.

 In 2019 the event was downgraded to Grade III status.